decretist/Dissertation/Chapter4/chapter4.md

 corpus with the lowest Delta with respect to the unattributed test sample was most likely to share a common author with it.

-It is not possible to apply Burrow's methodology in the case of the *dicta* from Gratian's *Decretum* without modification.
+It is not possible to apply Burrow's method in the case of the *dicta* from Gratian's *Decretum* without modification.
 As the survey in Chapter 3 above indicated, near-contemporaries knew next to nothing about Gratian.
 Perhaps most notably, although Gratian